GayPizzaSpecifications/irc.dart/CONTRIBUTING.md

 ## Efficiency

-irc.dart is commited to efficiency as much as possible.
+irc.dart is committed to efficiency as much as possible.
 If your code is not efficient, then we will probably reject your Pull Request.

 ## Rejections

 Pull Request rejections are not a bad thing.
 It just means you need to fix something.
 Perhaps it is important to define 'rejection' as it is used in this case.
-A rejection is when a irc.dart commiter comments on a Pull Request with a comment like 'rejected due to incorrect formatting'.
+A rejection is when a irc.dart committer comments on a Pull Request with a comment like 'rejected due to incorrect formatting'.

 ## Contacting Us